-June 17th, 2019.
-US citizens living overseas receive an automatic two month extension to file their taxes.
+July 15th, 2020.
+US citizens living overseas have received an automatic three month extension to file their taxes.

 Foreign account holders who cross a $10,000 FBAR reporting threshold are required to file a separate report with the US Treasury by October 15th, 2019.

 What to do?